SasView/sasview/docs/sphinx-docs/source/user/menu_bar.rst

 - information about the version of *SasView* you are using;
 - the :ref:`marketplace`\ ;
 - a check to see if there is a more recent version of *SasView*.

+..
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

+.. note::  This help document was last changed by Steve King, 10Oct2016